project-alice-assistant/HermesLedControl/README.md

 # Customize

-You have to/can customize the leds, depending on what respeaker you have.
+You have to/can customize the leds, depending on what leds hardware you have.
 By default it will run for the 3 leds respeaker 2 with a Google Home assistant pattern.
 To change this:

 ```
 sudo systemctl stop snipsledcontrol
 sudo nano /etc/systemd/system/snipsledcontrol.service
 ```

-The default ExecStart command is `ExecStart=/usr/bin/python main.py --pattern=google --leds=3` which means it will start main.py using google pattern and 3 leds.
-Change to suit your needs.
-As patterns you have the choice between "**google**", "**alexa**" and "**custom**".
+The default ExecStart command is `ExecStart=/usr/bin/python3 main.py`.
+You can use and add as many arguments as needed here.

-For a full list of options:
+The full list of arguments can be found here:

 ```
 cd ~